Titian's Venus of Urbino is a classic example of work made for the male gaze. |

 Lamenting the racially hostile and stereotyped representations plaguing mainstream cinema, bell hooks calls upon black women to be critical of the films (and by extension, all media) they consume and seek out narratives that “do not simply offer diverse representations, they imagine new transgressive possibilities for the formulation of identity.” (hooks 130)

-Click here for an interesting article on the male gaze as it
+Just one example of idealized female bodies in comic books.
+Click here for an interesting article on the male gaze as it appears in DC Comics. |

 As an artist/illustrator and avid reader of comic books, my artistic inclinations and sensibilities have been greatly informed by work that caters to the male gaze through their depiction of idealized female body types and traditional notions of feminine beauty.
 It’s been interesting to see just how unconsciously I have reinforced and catered to the male gaze in my own work and it’s something that I’m trying to work on.
 In terms of the oppositional gaze, I completely agree with hooks in her assertion that the only way to move past the problematic representations of race and gender in film is to be critical in what we consume.
 This is the only way to help us move past the “single story” that’s been put forth.